LEE Seminar Series

 Wednesday 31st August, 2016.

 Individuals gain valuable information by eavesdropping on the signals of other species, so forming ecological “information webs”.
 The flow of information, just like material resources, potentially affects individual fitness and community resilience.
 I focus on avian eavesdropping on other species’ alarm calls, and consider both the mechanisms and consequences of such eavesdropping.
-Alarm calls of different species might share acoustic properties, or individuals might learn to recognize other species’ alarm calls.
+Alarm calls of different species might share acoustic properties, or individuals might learn to recognise other species’ alarm calls.
 I illustrate these issues with our work on Australian birds, which reveals that while call structure can affect response, learning is critical in enabling individuals to tailor responses to the local community and to explain taxonomically widespread eaves- dropping.
 Heterospecifics provide valuable information about danger, and learning helps individuals harvest this information and so join the ecological information web.

 Rob Magrath is a behavioural ecologist at the ANU.
 He has worked primarily of birds, including on their breeding ecology, social behaviour and acoustic communication.
 He did his Hons degree at Monash University and PhD at the University of Cambridge.